 - Vidanga also known as false black pepper (embelia ribes)

-Practitioners have observed that creating a healthy mind support vitiligo treatment.
+Practitioners have observed that creating a healthy mind is very supportive in treatment.
 Practicing Yoga and meditation helps in accelerating vitiligo cure.
 Continuous practice of pranayama has been reported as being effective in managing vitiligo.

 For quicker results, treatments should be continued in a consistent fashion for a few months.
 Yoga and single herb treatments can be harmlessly continued for an even longer duration with absolutely no side effects.
-Contact our Melbourne office today to make an appointment.
-You can trust us, as we are Melbourne’s vitiligo specialists.
+Contact our Melbourne clinic today to make an appointment.